 Outdoor Corn Boiler & Wood Furnace Heat Exchangers

-medium to another.
+one medium to another.
 In the case of either an outdoor corn boiler or

 Sidearm Heat Exchanger

-domestic hot water.
-It incorporates a pipe within a pipe design where the
+heating domestic hot water.
+It incorporates a pipe within a pipe

-scaling.
-One drawback of the sidearm heat exchanger is reported slow
+resists scaling.
+One drawback of the sidearm heat exchanger is

 Shell and Tube Heat Exchanger

-sizes ranging from a few feet long to 50 feet or more for power plant steam
+configurations and sizes ranging from a few feet long to 50 feet or more for

-applications, such as domestic hot water and
+water applications, such as domestic hot water and

-hydronic heating, are usually constructed with a brass shell and
+hydronic heating, are usually constructed with a brass

-steel tubing.
+stainless steel tubing.
 Grade 316L stainless steel is commonly used for this

 Brazed Plate Heat Exchanger